About Our Research Program

-Aminat is a third-year undergraduate student from Mason, Ohio.
+Aminat is a fourth-year undergraduate student from Mason, Ohio.
 She is studying Public Health with a specialization in Sociology.
-At Ohio State University, she is an executive board member for African Youth League and an ambassador to the College of Public Health.
+At Ohio State University, she is involved with the campus African community and is an ambassador to the College of Public Health.
 In her free time she enjoys volunteering with her organizations, making music with her friends, and spending time with family.

 Mari is a third-year undergraduate student at The Ohio State University studying psychology with plans to pursue a career as a Physician Assistant.
 Around campus, she is a member of Kappa Kappa Gamma, in the concerts committee of the Ohio Union Activities Board, and a volunteer at the Wexner Medical Center.
 She enjoys spending her time hanging out with friends and family, listening to music, and exploring new places around Columbus!